Alberta Liberal Party: Recent history

-In the 2012 general election, the Liberals dropped from eight seats in the legislature to five.
-It was the third party in the legislature.
+In the 2012 general election, the Liberals dropped from eight seats in the legislature to five, becoming the third party in the legislature behind the Progressive Conservatives and the Wildrose Party.
 Sherman announced his resignation as leader on January 26, 2015, effective immediately.
 Calgary-Mountain View MLA and former leader David Swann was named interim leader on February 1, 2015, chosen over Edmonton-Centre MLA Laurie Blakeman in a vote by the party's board of directors.

 Although still interim leader, Swann led the party into the 2015 provincial election in which the Alberta New Democratic Party swept to power with a majority government, defeating the Progressive Conservatives after 44 years.
-The Liberal Party was reduced from 5 seats to 1; Swann became the party's sole MLA.
+The Liberal Party was reduced from five seats to one, with Swann becoming the party's sole MLA.

-In the leadership election of 2017, lawyer and former Calgary-Buffalo candidate David Khan received 54.8% of the votes, defeating one rival to become the permanent Liberal leader, under controversial circumstances.
-Under his leadership, the Liberals were shut out of the legislature in the 2019 provincial election for the first time since 1982 and experienced their worst results since 1971.
+In the leadership election of 2017, lawyer and former Calgary-Buffalo candidate David Khan received 54.8% of the votes, defeating one rival to become the permanent Liberal leader.
+Under his leadership, the Liberals were shut out of the legislature in the 2019 provincial election for the first time since 1982 and received their worst vote share since 1971.
 Khan resigned from the leadership on November 22, 2020.

 On March 6, 2021, John Roggeveen was selected by the board of directors as the interim leader.
 The August 12, 2022 deadline for nominations for the party's leadership election passed with no candidates signing up to run for the position.
 On December 8, 2022, Roggeveen was appointed the permanent leader of the party.

-In the 2023 general election, the Liberals got its lowest vote record in its history with just 0.24%, which is thought to also be due somewhat to the federal Liberals very high unpopularity in the province, even though both parties have no connection with each other, sharing only its name and a similar platform.
-Talk has begun within the Party to potentially change its name to distance itself more from the Federal Liberals, such as when BC United changed its name from the BC Liberal Party (BC United is actually on the centre-right of the political spectrum), and the Saskatchewan Progress Party changing its name from the Liberal Party of Saskatchewan.
+In the 2023 general election, the party received the lowest vote share in its history with just 0.24%, which was thought to be due in part to the federal Liberals' very high unpopularity in the province, even though both parties have no connection with each other, sharing only a name and a similar platform.
+Talk has begun within the party to potentially change its name to distance itself more from the federal Liberals, similar to when BC United changed its name from the BC Liberal Party (BC United is actually on the centre-right of the political spectrum) and when the Saskatchewan Progress Party changed its name from the Liberal Party of Saskatchewan.

+In December 2025, Roggeveen announced that he would be resigning as party leader "effective on the date a new leader is either elected or appointed."